Your Japanese winter adventure, made easy

 Japan’s powder snow is legendary: soft, deep and perfectly dry.
 Whether it’s your first time on skis or you’ve been carving down the slopes for years, you’ll soon see why Japan is the open secret for your next winter adventure.

-Most roles are in hotels and restaurants: 5-6 days a week are normal.
-Expect to work evenings and weekends and these are when resorts are busiest.
+Most roles are in hotels, resorts and restaurants, 5-6 days a week are normal.
+Expect to work a full-time work week, can be on evenings or weekends as these are when resorts are busiest.
 Overtime is usually expected as well, your job contract should outline any additional information on this.

 No Japanese?
 No problem!
 Most positions don’t require it.
-But even a few phrases (or a basic class) can open up more opportunities, and make life more enjoyable while out there.
+But even a few phrases can open up more opportunities and make life more enjoyable while you're out there.

-We know the slopes are calling, but on working days your ski time may be limited - don’t stress though as you’ll have plenty of chances to shred Japow on your days off!
+We know the slopes are calling, but on working days your ski time may be limited as work hours are typically 8 hour days plus time for lunch - don’t stress though as you’ll have plenty of chances to shred Japow on your days off!

 Typical roles include: